fastapi-keycloak/fastapi-keycloak/README.md

 artificial testing conditions that occur by mocking all the keycloak requests.
 The issue here is that we currently see no way to offer public testing opportunities without significant security issues, which is why you have to run these tests locally and provide a `test_coverage.xml` file.
 The test coverage is configured in the `pytest.ini` and will be created once the tests finished running (locally).

+## Original authors

+Shoutout to the original authors of this project:

+- Yannic Schröer @yannicschroeer
+- Jonas Scholl @JonasScholl

+This project was in the [Code Specialist organization](https://github.com/code-specialist/) before being moved here.